 MediaDescription.getMediaUriparsed to ProgramSelector.

-Typically, you need not fetch the FM frequency for the entry on the current program or Favorites list (as the client should operate on media IDs).
-However, if such a need exists (perhaps for display purposes), the entry is present in the URI, which can be parsed to ProgramSelector.
+Typically, there is no need to fetch FM frequency for an entry on the current program or Favorites list (as the client should operate on media IDs).
+However, if such a need were to arise (for example, for display purposes), it's present in the URI and can be parsed to

-To avoid performance and binder-related issues, the MediaBrowser service must
+To avoid performance or binder-related issues, the MediaBrowser service must support pagination:

 Special tune actions

-Program list allows to tune to a specific station, but does not allow to make general requests like "tune to FM", which might result in tuning to a recently listened station on the FM band.
+Program list enables users to tune to a specific station, but does not allow users to make general requests such as "tune to FM", which could result in tuning to a recently listened to station on the FM band.

-The decision as to which exact program to tune to is determined by the application.
-It's usually the recently tuned channel from the given list.
+The determination of which program to tune to is up to the application.
+This is typically the most recently tuned to channel from the given list.
+For details on

 Discovery and service connection